|

 Projects

 Lunches for Learning has always maintained a laser focus on providing lunches in school - because that's what keeps kids in school and helps them complete their education.
 However, we have encouraged many of our school sponsors to visit Honduras with us on Day-in-the-Life Trips and Graduation Trips.
-These trips have always been designed to introduce current sponsors to the schools they assist and experience first-hand the very real impact of our mission which is made possible by their financial support.
+These trips have always been designed to introduce current sponsors to the schools they support and experience first-hand the very real impact of our mission which is made possible by their financial commitment.

 Because the needs are so numerous in this region of Honduras, our sponsors - along with input from community leaders in the Valle Department - often identify additional needs at their sponsored schools above-and-beyond the lunch program.
 We often receive questions about the types of projects which Lunches for Learning endorses - and the types we tend to discourage.